electron/electron/docs/api/app.md

 Returns `Boolean`

-This method makes your application a Single Instance Application - instead of allowing multiple instances of your app to run, this will ensure that only a single instance of your app is running, and other instances signal this instance and exit.

 The return value of this method indicates whether or not this instance of your application successfully obtained the lock.
 If it failed to obtain the lock, you can assume that another instance of your application is already running with